 - I also have my web design guide which you should also find helpful.

-- And if you want a professional to handle all of the design work for you, I’ve recommended Brighter Vision for years – you can’t go wrong with them.
+- And if you want a professional to handle all of the design work for you, we’re happy to help!

-I’ve launched AdWords campaigns for over a hundred therapists, and while most of my clients get great results with Adwords, some do not.
+I’ve launched Google Ads campaigns for hundreds of therapists, and while most of my clients get great results with Google Ads, some do not.
 Of the ones that do not, the most common culprit is the lack of good landing pages.

 If you don’t think you have the time to produce landing pages for all of the specialties you want to advertise, let me know – I will be able to offer some advice based on my experience on which specialties are most likely to benefit from their own landing pages.
 You can also have my team help you with your content writing (see below.)

 Some therapists are prolific writers, and love the opportunity to fill their websites with new pages.
 Other therapists…not so much.

 If you’re in the second category, the good news is that you don’t have to go it alone.
 We have a dedicated content writing service that will ensure your website’s writing sparkles – and is clinically sound to boot!